ClarityNLP/ClarityNLP/docs/setup/bare-bones-setup.rst

    GRANT USAGE, SELECT ON ALL SEQUENCES IN SCHEMA nlp TO clarity_user;

-These commands create the database and grant the ``clarity_user`` sufficient privileges for use with ClarityNLP.
+These commands create the database and grant the ``clarity_user`` sufficient privileges to use it with ClarityNLP.

-Next, from the psql prompt run these commands to connect to the database and setup the vocabulary tables:
+Next, from the psql prompt run these commands to connect to the database and setup the OMOP vocabulary tables:
 ::

    \connect clarity